India Pet Passport & Import | Export Regulations

-India for two continuous years.
-Any short visits in
+have been abroad for more than two years.
+Any short visits in India

-looking to visit India on a tourist visa are not
+looking to visit India on a short visa can obtain a DGFT license

 All pets entering into India with their owners must be issued a NO OBJECTION CERTIFICATE (NOC) from the Animal Quarantine Station in India whether accompanied or unaccompanied, prior to entering India.
-The NOC must be applied for in person by the owner, a spouse or an agent.
+The NOC must be applied for by the owner, owner's representative or an agent.
+It can also be applied for by contacting the AQCS at the port of entry.

 Dogs must show no signs of any clinical sign of any disease including rabies, canine distemper, parvo virus infection, leptospirosis, Infectious Canine Hepatitis, Scabies and Leishmaniasis.